SamStudio8/lost-notes/macos/README.md

 * Install iTerm
 * Duplicate iTerm (right click > Duplicate)
 * Right click > Get info > [x] Open with Rosetta

+## Packages

+### Install brew

+* Install the xcode command line tools by attempting to do absolutely anything code related on the command line
+* Install brew by following their dodgy instructions to wget a script into your shell
+    * Do not leave it to brew to install the xcode components you need as it will just do nothing for hours